 She hasn’t always been a writer (who has?).
 Barbara has worked as an ice cream scooper, Avon lady, auto parts runner, baker, waitress, restaurant manager, crisis intervention counselor, weight counselor, secretary, semiconductor inspector, freelance bookkeeper, voice over actor, actress (Anyplace But Here, a CBS special that aired on Philadelphia affiliates), and more.

-Q&A with Barbara DeMarco-Barrett (Updated last in 2015)
+Q&A with Barbara DeMarco-Barrett (From 2015 and before)

 What was it that made you want to become a writer?